Debt Camel

 Buying too much online?
 5 ways to cut back

-But when money is tight or you want to save for something important, is it just too easy to overspend?
+But when money is tight or you want to save for something important, or you are just bored with being at home all the time, it can be just too easy to overspend.
+Especially if Instagram is tempting you…

-If it’s difficult to resist temptation and you want to cut back a bit – or a lot – to stop wasting money, here are five ideas that may help you to spend less online.
+If you want to cut back a bit – or a lot – to stop wasting money on things you don’t need, here are five ways to spend less online.

 1. Uninstall those shopping apps